 At Bowness-on-Solway Primary school, your child's teachers will talk to you if they have concerns about his or her progress.
 If you notice any difficulties with your child's learning you should ask your child's teacher about them first.
 We are able to support and help children who have special educational needs by providing, for example, extra help from their teachers and/or adapting the curriculum so it is more accessible for your child.

-Also, all schools have a special educational needs coordinator (SENCo) who may meet you if your child has SEND.
-At Bowness-on-Solway the SENCo is Mrs. Thompson.
+Also, all schools have a special educational needs coordinator (SENCO) who may meet you if your child has SEND.
+At Bowness-on-Solway the SENCo is Mr Walsh.

 Talk to the teacher/SENCO about: